-Biology II.-Junior or Senior year.
-Latin-Scientific and Scientific Courses.
-General Biology, an introduction to the Biological Sciences.
-Requirement for the study of Medicine.
+Biology I.-General Biology, an introduction to the Biological Sciences; requirement for the study of Medicine.
 Chemistry and Physics required for admission.
-Text-books: Elementary Biology, Parker, published by Macmillians; and Biology of the Frog, Holmes, published by Macmillians.
-Three hours lecture and recitation; four hours laboratory a week.
+Text-Books: Elementary Biology, Parker, published by Macmillans; Biology of the Frog, Holmes, published by Macmillans.
+Lectures, recitations, and laboratory exercises.
+Four hours credit.
 Laboratory fee, \$5.00 a term.

-Biology III.-Senior elective.
-Advanced Biology.
-Zoölogy; Comparative Anatomy of the Vertebrates and Embryology; or Botany; Plant Morphology and Plant Physiology.
-Biology II required for admission to Biology III.
-Six hours laboratory a week.
-Weekly conference with instructor.
+Biology II.-Advanced Biology.
+Zoölogy; Comparative Anatomy of the Vertebrates and Embryology; or, Botany; Plant Morphology and Plant Physiology.
+Biology I required for admission to Biology II.
+Laboratory exercises, lectures, and conferences.
+Three hours credit.
 Laboratory fee, \$5.00 a term.
+Students who intend to pursue the professional study of medicine are advised to take both Biology I and II.